Orthorhombic distortion in Au nanoparticles induced by high pressure

 It is well known that the properties of metal nanoparticles strongly depend on their size.
-This dependence can generate unusual structures, and it enabled inducing phase transitions at lower pressure and temperature compared to the bulk materials.
-Bulk transition metals do not have phase transitions in ambient conditions.
+This dependence can generate unusual structures, and it enabled induction of phase transitions at lower pressure and temperature compared to the bulk materials.
+Bulk transition metals do not have phase transitions under ambient conditions.
 Bulk gold phase transitions are expected at pressures above 200 GPa.
-Herein, it is reported that an orthorhombic lattice distortion in single-crystal truncated-octahedral gold nanoparticles is induced by applying high pressure below 12 GPa in a diamond anvil cell at room temperature (295 K).
-An asymmetrical lattice distortion of ~ 3% along the lattice planes, detected through atomic-resolution electron microscopy and electron diffraction, indicated that lattice strain originated by the imposed experimental conditions led to a transition from a cubic to an orthorhombic structure.
+Herein, it is reported that an orthorhombic lattice distortion in single-crystal truncated-octahedral gold nanoparticles is induced by applying a high pressure below 12 GPa in a diamond anvil cell at room temperature (295 K).
+An asymmetrical lattice distortion of ∼3% along the lattice planes, detected through atomic-resolution electron microscopy and electron diffraction, indicated that lattice strain generated by the imposed experimental conditions led to a transition from a cubic to an orthorhombic structure.
 Interestingly, the mentioned lattice distortion was not observed in twinned nanoparticles subjected to the same pressure and temperature conditions.
-The lattice deformation took place at much lower pressure and temperature compared to bulk gold, demonstrating to be dependent on the particle shape and structure.
+The lattice deformation took place at a much lower pressure and temperature compared to that of bulk gold, demonstrating dependency on the particle shape and structure.
 The experimental results reflect not only a size effect, but also a strong surface, morphological, and structural effect on the behavior of materials at the nanoscale under high-pressure conditions.